The Disobedient Son

-The Disobedient Son (Spanish: El hijo disobediente) is a 1945 Mexican comedy film directed by Humberto Gómez Landero and starring Germán Valdés and Delia Magaña.
+The Disobedient Son (Spanish: El hijo disobediente) is a 1945 Mexican musiccomedy film written and directed by Humberto Gómez Landero, and starring Germán Valdés "Tin-Tan", Delia Magaña, Cuquita Escobar and Natalia Ortiz.
+This film marked the film debut of the argentine actress Marga López, and it is the first in which Valdés had the leading role with his character of Tin-Tan.
 It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director Vicente Petit.